matt-langston/fractal_governance/README.md

-### DataFrame of Consensus Rank vs Attendance
+### DataFrame of Level vs Attendance

-Inspect the DataFrame for the accumulated consensus Rank of contributions as discerned by the Genesis fractal for each member.
+Inspect the DataFrame for the accumulated level as discerned by the Genesis fractal for each member.

 ```python